This documentation is a work in progress, we expect a full release to be ready by the end of 2023.

 To these ends, we will:

-Our Pipetting Bot hardware is licensed under the terms of the CERN OHL 2 v2 and its software is licensed under the terms of GNU Affero General Public License v3.0.
-Full text is available on the Licensing page.
-The documentation, on the other hand, is licensed by CC-BY-SA.
+Our Pipetting Bot's hardware is licensed under the terms of the CERN OHL-S v2 and its software is licensed under the terms of GNU Affero General Public License v3.0.
+Full texts are available on the Licensing page.

 You are welcome to chat with us!